Skoda Enyaq iV vRS Review 2025: Price, specs & boot space

 The only choice you'll have to make when weighing up the Skoda Enyaq iV vRS is whether to buy the Coupe or the regular model.
 The Coupe was made available to order first, with the regular car arriving in mid-January 2023.

 For us, that's an easy choice to make.
-Not only is the Coupe more expensive to buy, it's also a little bit less practical and harder to see out of when looking behind you.
-Couple that with the fact that (to this tester's eyes) it doesn't actually look as cohesive as the regular car and we really don't see the point.
+Not only is the Coupe more expensive to buy, but it's also less practical and is harder to see out of when looking behind.
+Couple that with the fact (to this tester's eyes) it doesn't look as cohesive as the regular car, and we really don't see the point.

 As for colour, the launch hue (as you can tell from the images) is the rather bold Hyper Green.
 Great if you want to stand out, terrible if you like to pass under the radar.
 Thankfully a range of less out-there colours can be had.

-Probably its main competitor is the Kia EV6, which is sportier and more dynamic-looking than the Hyundai Ioniq 5.
-Another key challenger is the Polestar 2, which isn't as roomy but is fast and stylish, while the Ford Mustang Mach-e definitely gets a look in.
+Its main competitor is the Kia EV6, which is sportier and more dynamic-looking than the Hyundai Ioniq 5.
+Another key challenger is the Polestar 2, which isn't as roomy but is fast and stylish, while the Ford Mustang Mach-E gets a look in.

 VW's own ID.4 and ID.5 GTX are also largely identical underneath to the Enyaq iV vRS.
-Meanwhile buyers looking for a more premium sporting EV should head towards the Jaguar I-Pace or BMW iX3
+Meanwhile, buyers looking for a more premium sporting EV should head towards the BMW iX3.

-Also worth considering are the even faster but more expensive Volvo C40 Recharge Twin and Tesla Model Y.
+Also worth considering are the even faster but more expensive Volvo EC40 and Tesla Model Y.

 Comfort and design: Skoda Enyaq iV vRS interior

-"The Skoda Enyaq iV vRS is broadly the same as the standard Enyaq inside, but you do get some nicer upholstery and finishes."
+"The Skoda Enyaq iV vRS was broadly the same as the standard Enyaq inside, but you got nicer upholstery and finishes."

-The cabin of the Skoda Enyaq iV vRS (and the Coupe) comes with what's called the 'vRS Suite Design Selection'.
-It sounds like something from Ikea, but it basically means carbon effect inserts on the dash, aluminium pedals and perforated leather sports seats.
+The cabin of the Skoda Enyaq iV vRS (and the Coupe) comes with the 'vRS Suite Design Selection'.
+It sounds like something from Ikea, but it means carbon effect inserts on the dash, aluminium pedals and perforated leather sports seats.
 There's also a slightly sportier three-spoke steering wheel.

 Depending on your market, other European countries get the option of an Alcantara dash and green stitching, and it's a shame this isn't offered in countries such as the UK because it feels and looks a bit more special.
 As with the regular car, the design is relatively attractive and the layout is easy to get on with.